 - Data Evaluation

 The Gartner levels are perfectly good and widely used, but, as an industry, we’re not sophisticated users of analytics yet.
 So, Watershed broke up the traditional lower levels to better reflect the earlier parts of the journey and make learning analytics more accessible.
 We feel it’s important to make the first levels achievable and worth celebrating.

 As expressed, the Gartner model omits any form of evaluation.
-We felt it important to add some explicit language in our Data Evaluation step around determining not just what happened, but whether that represents a positive or a negative outcome.
+We think it's important to add explicit language in our Data Evaluation step around determining not only what happened, but also whether that represents a positive or a negative outcome.
 While it might not yet be possible at this level to demonstrate statistically significant results, it is a good time to start establishing baselines and targets.
 These conversations are a great forcing function to ensure organizational alignment and to inspire a team to shoot for lofty targets.

 Sharon and A.D. define a process consisting of six steps:

 - Capture and Clean Data

 Watershed defines our five-step process to getting started as: